knewyousir/WFI-session-3/readme.md

 ## NODE

-As an implementation of a JS engine outside the browser, Node can run JS on the server:
+As an implementation of a JS engine outside the browser, Node can run JS on the server.

+Demo:

 ```sh
 cd other